 Another best practice is to keep your weight towards the floor over the rear axle for a lower center of gravity so the van doesn’t feel top-heavy.
 This will result in better handling and a smoother ride on those curvy mountain roads.

-The other area you need to pay attention to weightwise is your materials.
+The other area you need to pay attention to weightwise is your build materials.
 Materials like tile, granite, and excessive use of wood will add weight to the van and have the potential to push you over your recommended max payload.

-I have 25 gallons of water and a very heavy battery bank in my garage and found that the back of my van was sagging due to excess weight.
-To fix this, I installed the Van Compass suspension package which has drastically improved how the van drove and handled roads.
+In my second Sprinter van, I had 25 gallons of water and a very heavy battery bank in my garage and found that the back of my van was sagging due to all of that heavy weight weight.
+To fix this, I installed the Van Compass suspension package which drastically improved how the van drove and handled roads.